Castle Cornet: Description

 Constructed over a period of 800 years, on a small islet, there is little order in its construction.

 There are six gateways to negotiate to get to the citadel at the top.

 The main gate is concealed from cannon fire from the island.
-The coat of arms above the gate is that of Queen Elizabeth I. The original curtain wall was built around 1570 but has been refaced to strengthen it since.
+The coat of arms above the gate is that of Queen Elizabeth I. The original curtain wall was built around 1570, but has been refaced to strengthen it since.

 The Outer Ward reached through the main gate with its portcullis.
 A barrack block on the right was built in the 18th century and a 19th-century guard room.
 The second curtain wall behind dated from the English Civil War period.
 At the top of the ward is another gate, which twists to make assault harder.

 The Barbican is the outermost part of the medieval castle dating from the mid 13th century.
 The arches inside allow defenders above to attack people below with missiles and liquids, such a quick lime and liquid lead.
 Another portcullis.
 Some of the walls here are made of poor materials, small stones and may have been built by the French when they were under siege around 1345.
 A passageway and another sharp turn to stop the use of a battering ram.
 A drawbridge and the original entrance to the 13th century Castle.
 A vaulted passageway with a tower on top, the original gatehouse later used as the town prison.
 The passageway became the "prisoners walk".

-The Citadel which had yet another portcullis and door at the entrance and there are considerable works dating from the 1940-45 German occupation period.
+The Citadel, which had yet another portcullis and door at the entrance, and there are considerable works dating from the 1940-45 German occupation period.
 The top held a square tower from which three Parliamentarians escaped in 1643.
 Many of the defensive walls in this area were built in the 16th century.

-At the top used to exist the round tower that was destroyed in the explosion of 1672 that killed seven including the Governors wife, Lady Hatton and some children.
+At the top there used to exist the round tower that was destroyed in the explosion of 1672, that killed seven including the Governor's wife, Lady Hatton and some children.
 The medieval Tour Carré can be seen together with the Gunners Tower and its medieval courtyard.
 The married quarters barracks were built around 1750.
 The Sutler's House is the oldest domestic building, having escaped the 1672 explosion.
 The hospital in the Inner Bailey was built in 1746.
 The north-east corner of the Castle hold the Royal Battery, built around 1575.
 It is from the curtain battery that the noon day gun is fired.